How to Make Your New Blended House a Home

 Experiencing our house finally being a home for our blended family that we all love!

 Needless to say, the kids were ecstatic about their new “cool” rooms as they call them, I was proud and so happy to have a home with my blended family, and my husband was so relieved that our new blended house had finally been made into a home!
 A home we all loved, we all felt comfortable in, and a home we could all grow together and spend our futures together happily.

-If I would of relied on going out and buying all brand new items, I would of put our new blended family in debt, which ultimately would of caused us to have some type of turmoil in one way or another, and we didn’t need ANY of that!
-Plus, honestly I don’t think I would be as happy with all new stuff as I am with the new look and feel of our home using the items we did!
+If I would have relied on going out and buying all brand new items, I would of put our new blended family in debt, which ultimately would have caused us to have some type of turmoil in one way or another, and we didn’t need ANY of that!
+Plus, honestly, I don’t think I would be as happy with all new stuff as I am with the new look and feel of our home using the items we did!